TaylorWorthing/home/README.md

 # Home
-**A simple, opinionated, personal package manager for your home directory**
+`home` is a simple, opinionated, personal package manager for your home directory.

 Packages typically contain things like config files (dotfiles), binaries/scripts, and shell aliases/functions/completions.
 A package is simply a GitHub repository with a specific directory structure and maybe some scripts to help build or handle special install cases.